firity/HYF-GROUP2/planning/wirefram.md

 # Wireframe

 Our wireframe!
-We decided to have a simple page, these are the decisions we made and why we made them ...
+We decided to have a simple page.

 ---